 Having a confident smile can change everything.
 Below are explanations of common teeth problems in Kennesaw, Georgia.
 During your consultation with Dr. William K. Farrar, Jr., your condition will be diagnosed and treatment options will be discussed that best fit your goals, as well as your lifestyle.

-There is broad range of dental and orthodontic issues, and a confident smile isn’t the only benefit of correcting your dental issues—your health can be positively impacted as well.
+There is broad range of dental and orthodontic issues, and a confident smile is not the only benefit of correcting your dental issues — your health can be positively impacted as well.
 Learn more about several common issues below that an experienced orthodontist can work with you to correct.

 Overly crowded teeth: